-Sympathetic nervous system activation, angiogenesis and tumor growth
+Sympathetic nervous system and breast cancer progression

 Sympathetic nerves (green) associated with blood vessels (red) in a breast tumor growing

 in a mammary fat pad of a SCID mouse.
 Using standard immunofluorescent staining techniques,

 blood vessels were detected with anti-CD31 and sympathetic noradrenergic nerves were detected

 Women diagnosed with breast cancer experience chronic stress, but the impact of such stress on tumor development is not well understood.
 We explore the role of an important stress pathway, sympathetic nervous system release of norepinephrine and epinephrine, in tumor growth and metastasis.